 - Scud the Disposable Assassin made fun of this: Scud has to hijack a space shuttle, one of whose members is secretly a werewolf.
 All of the astronauts have names like "Lupin," "Mike Wolfman," "Ted Howls-at-the-moon" and so on, just to obfuscate which of them it is.

 - Jack Russell from Werewolf by Night in the Marvel Universe shares his name with a breed of terrier.

-- Canis Wolfborn (and every Space Wolf that doesn't have a Viking name).
+- Space Wolf: Canis Wolfborn, and every Space Wolf that doesn't have a Viking name.
 And then there are those like Ragnar Blackmane.

 - Mocked in Curse of the Wolfgirl by Kalix.
 Kalix, a real werewolf from family of werewolves who have no wolf-y sounding names finds a comic about a werewolf called "Arabella Wolf" and finds it incredibly unlikely and insulting that a girl is called "wolf" long before she becomes a werewolf.

 - Anthony Boucher's short-story "The Compleat Werewolf" has a wizard lampshade the hell out of this, pointing out that the titular character is named "Wolfe Wolf".

 - Prince Wulfric from Heir Apparent by Vivian Van Velde.

 - Wolf Cowrie of Sheep's Clothing is an unusual case of a character having wolf as a first name.
 Justified because he is half-Native American and raised Sioux.